altamishturk/FSJS2.0/Projects(reactjs)/PortfolioWebsite/README.md

-# Converted a bootstrap template to react
+# Converted a bootstrap template to React.js

 ## Technologies Used